freeyland/docker-magento/README.md

 Folders:

-- `images`: Docker images for nginx and php (not needed as they are available on DOcker Hub)
+- `images`: Docker images for nginx and php (not needed as they are available on Docker Hub)
 - `bin`: wrappers around well known docker/docker-compose commands and dome other usefull commands
 - `env`: environment files for e.g. mysql credentials
 - `src`: will contain your magento code